KalebHawkins/KryoLogs/content/posts/01_Pong.md

 ## Scoreboard

-Gameplay complete, sort of, we need polish.
+The gameplay is complete, sort of, we need polish.
 We need a scoreboard.

 To do that we are going to need text and when we need text we will need a font file and some initialization code.
 The font file, `Bodo Amat.tff`, I found it online for free.
 Thank you, font creators!